 We've made life easy by using our Silicone Rectangle 12 Cavity Mould, and also, for a slightly softer edged style soap bar, our range of Budget Wise Deep Silicone Moulds are perfect for reshaped loofah slices!
 (You'll see our Heavy Duty Rounded Rectangle Mid Size Mould in the graphics but this has now been deleted).

-To make all the soaps, which makes 16 Loofah Soaps, each weighing around 120g, you'll need approximately 1600g of Melt & Pour Base, mostly clear, with about 400g of a white coloured base.
+To make all the soaps, which makes 9 Loofah Soaps, each weighing around 120g.
+You'll need approximately 1600g of Melt & Pour Base, mostly clear, with about 400g of a white coloured base to make all the variations plus extra colours and fragrances.
 As you see, I've mixed it up, so I have a range of different soaps to suit several different themes.

 Stirring spoons or spatulas